graphql-python/graphene-django/README.md

 schema = graphene.Schema(query=Query)
 ```

-Then you can simply query the schema:
+Then you can query the schema:

 ```python
 query = '''